developwithpassion/developwithpassion.specifications/README.markdown

 * [Machine.Specifications](https://github.com/machine/machine.specifications)
 * [Machine.Fakes](https://github.com/BjRo/Machine.Fakes)

-With the help of mcfakes it currently can be used to do interaction based testing with the following faking libraries:
+With the help of Machine.Fakes it currently can be used to do interaction based testing with the following faking libraries:

 * FakeItEasy
 * Moq